Skip to main content

 The Churches of the Ihlara Valley

 The Ihlara Valley, a deep gorge carved by the Melendiz River, is home to a series of rock-cut churches.
-Hiking through the valley and discovering these hidden churches is a unique and rewarding experience.
-Some of the most notable churches in the Ihlara Valley include the Ağaçaltı Church (Daniel Pantassa Church), Sümbüllü Church, and Kirkdamaltı Church (St. George Church).
-The frescoes in these churches vary in style and condition, but they all offer a glimpse into the rich religious history of the area.
+Hiking through the valley and discovering these hidden chapels is a unique and rewarding experience.
+Some of the most notable are the Ağaçaltı Church (Daniel Pantassa Church), Sümbüllü Church, and Kırkdamaltı Church (St. George Church).
+The frescoes vary in style and condition, but all offer a glimpse into the area’s rich religious history.
+See more trails in our Cappadocia hiking guide.

 Cappadocia’s Mosques: A Reflection of Ottoman Influence